Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

    algorithm is set to SHA-256 (see [the list of supported algorithms](../algorithms.md) for details)
-4. Send the wrapped AES key and the encrypted document to Microsoft servers, where Azure RMS will also wrap the wrapped AES key with their own key (hence the "double key" acronym)
+4. Send the wrapped AES key and the encrypted document to Microsoft servers, where Azure RMS will also, wrap the wrapped AES key with their own key (hence the "double key" acronym)

-Retrieving an encrypted document works as follows, the Office client will:
+Retrieving an encrypted document works as follows: the Office client will:

-1. Request Azure RMS to perform the first unwrapping using their key, to recover the wrapped AES key
+1. Request Azure RMS to perform the first unwrapping using their key to recover the wrapped AES key
 2. Download the encrypted document and the wrapped AES key
 3. Call your Cosmian KMS to unwrap the AES key using your private RSA key.
 Please note that the private RSA key never leaves the Cosmian KMS.